lfeutre/lcfg/README.md

 ``lcfg`` is the library behind the ``lfe.config`` file.

+lcfg's philosophy is to consolidate the configuration needs for a single project and avoid the proliferation of configuration files in the codebase.

 This library is intented to be used by projects during their creation, dependency download, compile, etc., phases.
 As such, this library should